The Downtown Eastside is experiencing a broad range of challenges that impact the viability of small business and non-profit organizations.

 Contact a planner

-Do you have questions about this program?
-Send us an email:
+If you want to learn more about this program, send us an email: